toupiefolle/mad-spinning-top/_notes/2021-07-09-urbanism-bibliographical-notes-and-liane-mozère.md

     architecture.
 Taught at Vincennes from 1970.

 [^2]: Charter of Athens: 1933 document by Le Corbusier deriving from
-    4^th^ congress of CIAM (Congres internationale de l'architecture modern), 1933 which took place on board a ship from Marseille to Athens.
-See film by Moholy-Nagy commissioned by Seigfreid Giedion, 'Architecture Congress', on Youtube.
+    4th congress of CIAM (Congres internationale de l'architecture modern), 1933 which took place on board a ship from Marseille to Athens.
+See film by Moholy-Nagy commissioned by [[Seigfreid Giedion]], 'Architecture Congress', on Youtube.

 [^3]: In passing, when looking up 'Michelle Perrot, CERFI', this